All Episodes

 Right now, you walk down the street, you get shot.

-So drive-by's are all over that, of course.
+So drive-bys are all over that, of course.

 Pretty much describes inner city Chicago.

-But the drive-by is all over it.
+But the drive-bys are all over it.

-See, I am of the impression that if this kind of stuff kept up, that it would be effective.
+See, I am of the impression that if this kind of stuff kept up, that would be effective.

-One of the primary reasons that Trump says this and thinks this is he hears it said by people like Al Sharpton and Jesse Jackson.
+And again, look, folks, the only not the only one of the primary reasons that Trump says this and thinks this is he hears it said by people like Al Sharpton and Jesse Jackson.

-Take take your poison.
+Take your poison.

 I don't care what African American leader, civil rights leader you hear talk, they always portray life in America for African Americans as what?

-I mean, the cops are trying to shoot him, uh, cops are trying to put him in jail.
+I mean, the cops are trying to shoot them.

 You name it.